slyedoc/bevy_sly_compute/README.md

 Plugin aims to provide easy way access data created or modified on the GPU, back in app world.

-> This is a hack job, just enough to get it work, but will work for my needs.
-Now repo is mainly me exploring bevy, rust macros and wgpu.
+> **Experiment**: This is a collection of compromises to just get this working.

-An ideal solution would most likely be a PR to bevy:
+An ideal solution would:

-- No Compute World, stay in render world, (worthless without long running compute tasks, and not possable in wgpu currently (find Issue for this)) and no texture duplication issues.
+- No Compute World, and don't duplicate render assets like I do here.
+Stay in render world
+  - Main reason to separate would be async long-running tasks, and while nice, not needed for most use cases (make long-running v2).
+  - Leaves render app polling alone.
 - Extend AsBindGroup to create staging buffers (similar to this repo)
-- In cleanup, map staging buffers back to render world resource, then send an event or just storing in a resource (resources are retained in render world)
+- **BIG** In cleanup, or new stage, copes data back to app world from render world
-- _ReverseExtract_ Phase or Events to move data back to app world.
+  - This could be a _ReverseExtract_ Phase or Event queue to move data back to app world.

-## Issue

-You can't get data out of render_app as far as I know, this bypasses that by using the app world by duplicating things.

-- ```PiplelineCache```
-- ```RenderAssets<Image>```

 See [PR #8440](https://github.com/bevyengine/bevy/issues/8440)

 ### TODO